LovelaceAcademy/nix-templates/README.md

 It depends on the template:

+- hask, pix: 4GB RAM and 5GB HDD
-- hix, hor, pix: you'll need at least 8GB RAM and 10GB HDD
+- hix, hor: 8GB RAM and 10GB HDD
-- hix-plutus, pix-ctl: you'll need at least 16GB RAM (for HDD) or 12GB RAM (for SSD).
+- hix-plutus, pix-ctl: 16GB RAM (for HDD) / 12GB RAM (for SSD).
 At least 20GB of available space.

 ### Why it take soo long to build?